sissyhanks/starsigns/README.md

 #### ShowSigns

 ShowSigns is passed the state of the App component as a [prop](https://medium.com/@jasminegump/passing-data-between-a-parent-and-child-in-react-deea2ec8e654) and, when the conditions off rendering this component are met, displays the name of the prop passed to it.

+#### SignNav

+SignNav is a react component with a list of sign options that is shown on the ShowSigns display. the list of signs are clickable buttons that update the state of the ShowSigns component when clicked. the ShowSigns component passes the call back function `nuSign` to the SignNav component as a prop that is triggered within SignNav's click event handler to update the state of the ShowSign component with the value of any button clicked within the SignNav component

 ## Styling